-Global Tech Prep Middle School’s student population is 99% families of color and 80% eligible for free or reduced fee lunch in East Harlem, NY.
-There are many strong women in these families, but in most cases, there is not a tradition of education and career-focused female role models.
+Harlem Village Academies are a community of educators in Harlem, working to revolutionize public education in our nation by building a K-12 public school district and an educators’ institute, based on the ideals of progressive pedagogy.
+In this community, there are many strong women in these families, but in most cases, there is not a tradition of education and career-focused female role models.
 Students are at-risk for diminished expectations; many define success in terms of relationships with strong partners, rather than looking inward and identifying personal qualities that lead them toward achievement and satisfaction.
 This can put them at odds with other girls, whom they may see as rivals, rather than as allies.
 They can miss out on the support that comes from a sense connection to other girls.

 WHEDco (The Women’s Housing and Economic Development Corporation), South Bronx, New York City, USA